savonet/blog/_posts/2024-10-26-a-faster-liquidsoap-part-deux.md

 However, this number does include shared memory so, again, 10 processes using `30MB` of RSS memory does not mean that a total of `300MB` of the system's memory is used.

 Also, if a program, like liquidsoap, is using a large amount of shared libraries, the total amount of reported `RSS` memory will be large but unrelated to the memory effectively used by the application!

 Likewise, in [the previously mentioned issue](https://github.com/savonet/liquidsoap/issues/4058), it took us a while to realize that, the tool that our user was using to report the memory usage of the process from their virtualized environment was also including the page cache, leading to the wrong observations regarding the memory effectively allocated by the application itself.

 In the [ocaml-mem_usage](https://github.com/savonet/ocaml-mem_usage) module, we implemented several OS-specific methods to measure the memory used by the application and separate shared memory from private memory.

-This is exposed progammatically using `runtime.memory()` and `runtime.memory().pretty` for human-readable values:
+This is exposed programmatically using `runtime.memory()` and `runtime.memory().pretty` for human-readable values:

 ```shell
 % liquidsoap 'print(runtime.memory().pretty)'